enkidevs/curriculum/javascript/browser-apis/navigation/warn-user-if-back-button-is-pressed.md

 ---
 ## Practice

-What is the name of the event fired when a user leave the webpage?
+What is the name of the event fired when a user leaves the webpage?

 ???